UMEP-dev/UMEP-Tutorials/docs/source/Tutorials/TARGETTutorial.rst

 Preparing input data
 --------------------

 First we need to derive surface fractions etc. from the geodata for each grid.
 This is similar as done in many other tutorials e.g. `SuewsSpatial`.
 We start to calculate roughness parameters based on the building geometry within each grids.
-Open *UMEP > Pre-Processor > Urban Morphology > Morphometric Calculator (Grid)*.
+Open *UMEP > Pre-Processor > Urban Morphology > Morphometric Calculator (Grid)*. **Note**: This tool and other has benn moved to **UMEP for Processing**, e.g. *UMEP > Pre-Processor > Urban Morphology:Morphometric Calculator (Grid)*.

 - Use the settings as in the figure below and press *Run*.
 - When calculation is done, close the plugin.